-The Company includes in income from operations the difference between the sales price and the depreciated value of an item of equipment sold.
-Changes in the Company's assumptions regarding depreciation could change the Company's depreciation expense, as well as the gain or loss realized upon disposal of equipment.
-Sales of the Company's used concrete pumping equipment at prices that fall significantly below the Company's expectations or in lesser quantities than the Company anticipates could have a negative impact on the Company's financial condition, results of operations and cash flows.
+We include in income from operations the difference between the sales price and the net book value of an item of equipment sold.
+Changes in our assumptions regarding depreciation could change our depreciation expense, as well as the gain or loss realized upon disposal of equipment.
+Sales of our used concrete pumping equipment at prices that fall significantly below our expectations or in lesser quantities than we anticipate could have a negative impact on our financial condition, results of operations and cash flows.

-The Company is exposed to liability claims on a continuing basis, which may exceed the level of the Company's insurance or not be covered at all, and this could have a material adverse effect on the Company's operating performance.
+We are exposed to liability claims on a continuing basis, which may exceed the level of our insurance or not be covered at all, and this could have a material adverse effect on our operating performance.

-The Company's business exposes it to claims for personal injury, death or property damage resulting from the use of the equipment it operates, rents, sells, services or repairs and from injuries caused in motor vehicle or other accidents in which the Company's personnel are involved.
-The Company's business also exposes it to worker compensation claims and other employment-related claims.
-The Company carries comprehensive insurance, subject to deductibles, at levels it believes are sufficient to cover existing and future claims.
-Future claims may exceed the level of the Company's insurance, and the Company's insurance may not continue to be available on economically reasonable terms, or at all.
-Certain types of claims, such as claims for punitive damages, are not covered by the Company's insurance.
-In addition, the Company is self-insured for the deductibles on its policies and has established reserves for incurred but not reported claims.
-If actual claims exceed the Company's reserves, the Company's results of operation would be adversely affected.
-Whether or not the Company is covered by insurance, certain claims may generate negative publicity, which may lead to lower revenues, as well as additional similar claims being filed.
+Our business exposes us to claims for personal injury, death or property damage resulting from the use of the equipment we operate, rent, sell, service or repair and from injuries caused in motor vehicle or other accidents in which our personnel are involved.
+Our business also exposes us to workers' compensation claims and other employment-related claims.
+We carry comprehensive insurance, subject to deductibles, at levels we believe are sufficient to cover existing and future claims.
+Future claims may exceed the level of our insurance, and our insurance may not continue to be available on economically reasonable terms, or at all.
+Certain types of claims, such as claims for punitive damages, are not covered by our insurance.
+In addition, we are self-insured for the deductibles on our policies and have established reserves for incurred but not reported claims.
+If actual claims exceed our reserves, our financial condition, results of operations and cash flows would be adversely affected.
+Whether or not we are covered by insurance, certain claims may generate negative publicity, which may lead to lower revenues, as well as additional similar claims being filed.

-The Company's business is subject to significant operating risks and hazards that could result in personal injury or damage or destruction to property, which could result in losses or liabilities to the Company.
+Our business is subject to significant operating risks and hazards that could result in personal injury or damage or destruction to property, which could result in losses or liabilities to the Company.

-Construction sites are potentially dangerous workplaces and often put the Company's employees and others in close proximity with mechanized equipment and moving vehicles.
-The Company's equipment has been involved in workplace incidents and incidents involving mobile operators of the Company's equipment in transit in the past and may be involved in such incidents in the future.
+Construction sites are potentially dangerous workplaces and often put our employees and others in close proximity with mechanized equipment and moving vehicles.
+Our equipment has been involved in workplace incidents and incidents involving mobile operators of our equipment in transit in the past and may be involved in such incidents in the future.

-The Company's safety record is an important consideration for the Company and for its customers.
-If serious accidents or fatalities occur, regardless of whether the Company were at fault, or the Company's safety record were to deteriorate, the Company may be ineligible to bid on certain work, be exposed to possible litigation, and existing service arrangements could be terminated, which could have a material adverse impact on the Company's financial position, results of operations, cash flows and liquidity.
-Adverse experience with hazards and claims could have a negative effect on the Company's reputation with the Company's existing or potential new customers and the Company's prospects for future work.
+Our safety record is an important consideration for us and for our customers.
+If serious accidents or fatalities occur, regardless of whether we were at fault, or our safety record were to deteriorate, we may be ineligible to bid on certain work, be exposed to possible litigation, and existing service arrangements could be terminated, which could have a material adverse impact on our financial position, results of operations, cash flows and liquidity.
+Adverse experience with hazards and claims could have a negative effect on our reputation with our existing or potential new customers and our prospects for future work.

-In the commercial concrete infrastructure market, the Company's workers are subject to the usual hazards associated with providing construction and related services on construction sites, including environmental hazards, industrial accidents, hurricanes, adverse weather conditions and flooding.
+In the commercial concrete infrastructure market, our workers are subject to the usual hazards associated with providing construction and related services on construction sites, including environmental hazards, industrial accidents, hurricanes, adverse weather conditions and flooding.
 Operating hazards can cause personal injury or death, damage to or destruction of property, plant and equipment, environmental damage, performance delays, monetary losses or legal liability.

-Potential acquisitions and expansions into new markets may result in significant transaction expense and expose the Company to risks associated with entering new markets and integrating new or acquired operations.
+Potential acquisitions and expansions into new markets may result in significant transaction expense and expose us to risks associated with entering new markets and integrating new or acquired operations.